NEW TECHNIQUE MAKES “BIOGASOLINE” FROM PLANT WASTE

 UC Davis Water tower, cropped with photoshop

-UC (Photo credit: Wikipedia)
+UC Davis (Photo credit: Wikipedia)

 -like fuels can be made from cellulosic materials such as farm and forestry waste using a new process invented by chemists at the University of California, Davis.
 The process could open up new markets for plant-based fuels, beyond existing substitutes.